Diving in Malaysia

 Scuba diving in Malaysia is exciting and diverse.
 Located in South-East Asia, Malaysia is separated by the South China Sea into two regions, Peninsular Malaysia and East Malaysia (Malaysia Borneo) consisting of nearly 874 official islands.
 There is a huge variety of diving, from incredible Macro dive sites to an array of Mega Fauna dives in which you can find yourself immersed by groups of Hammerheads and Barracudas.

 Scuba diving in Malaysia is possible year round and there are an array of locations to choose from including Sipidan Island, Mabul home to the intriguing frogfish, Kapalai, Layang Layang or Lankayan.
-English is widely spoken, yet the culture and land based fauna and flora provides a rich tapestry of life waiting to be discovered.
-Malaysia suits all ages and tastes, it provides both a lively nightlife scene, or if empty untouched islands is more your scene there is an abundance of wilderness areas to explore both on land and underwater.
+English is widely spoken, yet the culture and land based fauna and flora provide a rich tapestry of life waiting to be discovered.
+Malaysia suits all ages and tastes, it provides both a lively nightlife scene or if empty untouched islands are more your scene there is an abundance of wilderness areas to explore both on land and underwater.